Karaoke Files

 Karaoke authors

 It’s you!
-Write down your name or username to add yourself to the “Karaoke Makers” list.
+Write down your name or username to add yourself to the “Karaoke Authors” list.

 Tag(s)

-• Plateform(s) : For video games: on which platform(s) was the game released?
+• Platform(s) : For video games: on which platform(s) was the game released?

 • Genre(s) : What kind of creation is it?

-• Group(s) : This allows you to group karaokes so they are downloaded together at once with the download manager.
-Even if you don’t add anything, KM will automatically add a tag with the decade your karaoke’s from.
+• Group(s) : This allows you to group songs so they are downloaded together at once with the download manager.
+Even if you don’t add anything, KM will automatically add a tag with the decade your song’s from.

 Karaoke file validation and creation